daemosity/de-practice/Week3/README.md

 >**OLTP**: OnLine Transaction Processing
 >- Used in backend services
+>   - Sequences of SQL statements grouped together in form of transactions, which are rolled back if any statements fail
+>    - Deal with fast and small updates, store data in normalized databases that reduce data redundancy and increase productivity of end users
 >   - group a number of SQL queries together and fallback/rollback if one of them fails
 >**OLAP**: Online Analytical Processing
->- Used to store a lot of data and discover hidden insights
+>- composed of denormalized databases, which simplifies analytics queries and are mainly used for data mining.
+>   - Main example: DataWarehouses
+>    - Generally contain a lot of data from many sources (e.g. different OLTP systems) and implement [star](https://en.wikipedia.org/wiki/Star_schema) or [snowflake](https://en.wikipedia.org/wiki/Snowflake_schema) schemas that are optimized for analytical tasks.
->   - Used for analytics by data analysts or data scientists
+>   - Used for data mining and analytics by data analysts or data scientists

 |   | OLTP | OLAP |
 |---|---|---|